Community Fees

 The Board is legally required to pursue unpaid fees; otherwise, the shortfall must be covered by other owners through fee increases.

-If fees remain unpaid, the community’s lawyer will initiate collection procedures through Patronato (the state collection agency), which may include placing a charge/embargo on the property, freezing bank accounts, and pursuing court action.
+If fees remain unpaid, the Entidad’s lawyer will initiate collection procedures through Patronato (the state collection agency), which may include placing a charge/embargo on the property, freezing bank accounts, and pursuing court action.
 All associated legal costs are added to the debtor’s balance.
-Ultimately, the amount owed will be recovered, but in the meantime, other property owners must cover the unpaid fees.
+Ultimately, the amount owed will be recovered, but in the meantime, other property owners must unfairly cover the unpaid fees.

 Treasury and Budget Matters